kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 ### CICD

 Use [CircleCI](https://circleci.com/docs/) and the [GitHub Plugin](https://github.com/marketplace/circleci/plan/MDIyOk1hcmtldHBsYWNlTGlzdGluZ1BsYW45MA==#pricing-and-setup).

 For OpenSource projects we will receive 1,000 monthly build minutes.
 With the test suite below, that should suffice as a baseline.

 #### Pull Requests

 All Pull Requests into master need to have the following checks pass.
-These should be ordered in fastest to slowest to reduce the time spent when/if failures occur
+These should be ordered in fastest to slowest to reduce the time spent when/if failures occur.

 0. Check author has signed CLA
 1. `go fmt` does not change anything